 Exemptions to SCA

-Merchants can request specific Customer-Initiated-Transactions (CIT)s be exempt from strong customer authentication (EMV 3D Secure).
+Merchants can request specific Customer-Initiated-Transactions (CIT)s be exempt from Strong Customer Authentication (SCA).

 This has the benefit of reducing friction for your customers and related checkout drop-outs.